avinashjava/NodeJSSamco/README.md

 ### IndexIntraDayCandleData

-The IndexIntraDayCandleData function `indexIntradayCandleData()` gets the Index intraday candle data such as Open, high, low, close and volume within specific time period per min for a specific index.
+The IndexIntraDayCandleData function `indexIntradayCandleData()` gets the Index intraday candle data such as Open, high, low, close and volume within specific time period.

 #### Parameters:
 ```javascript